fireinrain/github-trending/README.md

 ## C#

+* 【2024-06-23】[IzyPro / WatchDog](https://github.com/IzyPro/WatchDog) - WatchDog is a Realtime Message, Event, HTTP (Request & Response) and Exception logger and viewer for ASP Net Core Web Apps and APIs  It allows developers log and view messages, events, http requests made to their web application and also exception caught during runtime in their web applications, all in Realtime
 * 【2024-06-22】[BenGrn / EldenRingSaveCopier](https://github.com/BenGrn/EldenRingSaveCopier) -
 * 【2024-06-21】[bitwarden / android](https://github.com/bitwarden/android) - Bitwarden mobile app for Android
 * 【2024-06-20】[dotnet / android](https://github.com/dotnet/android) -  NET for Android provides open\-source bindings of the Android SDK for use with  NET managed languages such as C\#